15 Nov 2019 15:00 CET

 The showcased materials include two materials innovations which help bring DSM’s offering closer to its goal of sustainable manufacturing:

-Hugo da Silva: “DSM’s story at Formnext is one of market focus and material expertise, but it is also a story of collaboration across the 3D printing value chain.
+Hugo da Silva, Vice president Additive Manufacturing at DSM: “DSM’s story at Formnext is one of market focus and material expertise, but it is also a story of collaboration across the 3D printing value chain.
 Manufacturers today look for a partner who can help scale 3D printing from experimental prototyping to industrial workflows.
 This requires the ability to navigate the increasingly complex 3D printing landscape.
 By matching material science, people, and insights, we translate application needs to tailored, end-to-end 3D printing solutions, effectively removing the barriers that prevent manufacturers from adopting or scaling 3D printing and unlocking the full potential of additive manufacturing.”